Keerthana2001-ops/Air-bnb-data-visualization-/README.md

 This project involves a comprehensive analysis of Airbnb listings data to uncover key insights and trends.
 Through data exploration, cleaning, visualization, and machine learning models, this analysis aims to provide a better understanding of factors impacting listing prices, availability, and neighborhood popularity.

 # Table of Contents
--Project Overview
+*Project Overview
--Dataset
+*Dataset
--Key Analysis and Insights
+*Key Analysis and Insights

 # Project Overview